z/xonotic-server-management-suite/README.md

 ## Install

 ```
-./setup.sh          # this clones the server configs
+./setup.sh          # this clones the server configs and modpack
 docker-compose up   # this brings up the arch described in docker-compose.yml
 ```

+All custom server assets go in `~/.xonotic-smb` on the host which gets mounted to `~/.xonotic` in the containers.